rootcss/rootcss.github.io/_posts/2016-11-12-apache-flink-rabbimq-streams-processor.md

 rabbitmq-server &
 ```

-<b>Step 3:</b> Create an exchange in it.
+<b>Step 3:</b> Create an exchange in the rabbitmq.
 Go to `http://localhost:15672` (In my example, I'm binding a queue to the exchange.
 You can directly use a queue, but make sure to make corresponding changes in the code)

 <b>Step 4:</b> Clone the repo from <a target="_blank" href="https://github.com/rootcss/flink-rabbitmq.git
 ">here</a>: (will be explaining the codes inline)